Pictured: Gum Pack

 Poisonous to: Dogs

-Level of toxicity: Generally mild to severe, depending on the dose ingested
+Level of toxicity: Potentially mild to severe, depending on the dose ingested

 Common signs to watch for: